HoangMinLee/Delay_use_timer-STM32-/README.md

+# Description
-# using timer counter to create nanosecond or microsecond delay in stm32
+using timer counter to create nanosecond or microsecond delay in stm32